OF CONDOMS, TATTOOS AND STARVING PUPPIES

 But say you know of a creative director who frowns on spec work in a senior bag.
 Given today’s advanced technology, it’s easy for creatives to design a spec piece that looks produced.
 Depending on one’s sense of ethics, it would be rather easy to claim your spec work as a produced piece.

-It’s easy to go over the top when producing spec work and that’s the catch-ss.
+It’s easy to go over the top when producing spec work and that’s the catch-22.
 Using celebrities, negativity or the sort of language that would make Martha Stewart blush can be counter-productive because it can date your work as well as alienate certain audiences.

-Chairman of Graphic Communications at the Center for Creative Studies, Doug Kisor, advises creatives to balance their spec portfolios between the theoretical and the unexpected.
+Chairman of Graphic Communications at the College for Creative Studies, Doug Kisor, advises creatives to balance their spec portfolios between the theoretical and the unexpected.
 “Think creatively and pragmatically,” he says.
 “Show your ability to integrate market needs with great creative.
 When students leave school and go to agencies, they are hired to push the envelope of communication, to add freshness to the market.
 So don’t be afraid to transcend individual fashion.
 Understand your audience, think through the process and show all of your skills in your portfolio.

 What does Budco Creative Services creative director, David Regan, look for in a prospective employee?
 “First and foremost, I look for creative thinking in a portfolio.
 But there is definitely a secondary strategic concern.
 I don’t expect creatives to do their own research or anything like that, but I do look for a certain amount of demographic understanding in spec portfolio work.
 Always be prepared to answer questions about your spec.